DataDog/ansible-datadog/README.md

 Agent 5 (older version)
 -----------------------

-This role includes support for Datadog Agent version 5.
+This role includes support for Datadog Agent version 5 for linux only.

 To install agent5, you need to: